hhaji/Algorithms-For-Data-Science/README.md

 If you want practice Python more, then we recommend to solve the problems of Project Euler!

 ## Academic Honor Code:
-Honesty and integrity are the vital elements of academic works.
+Honesty and integrity are central to the academic work.
 All your submitted assignments must be entirely your own (or your own group’s).

 ## Questions?
 I’ll be having office hours for this course on Monday 10:00 AM–12:00 AM.
 If this isn’t convenient, email me at hhaji@sbu.ac.ir or talk to me after class.